polterguy/phosphorusfive-dox/chapter-6.md

 set:x:/@_foo2?name
 ```

-Notice the tiny semantic difference between *"nullifying a name and a value"*, which is there since as a part of the node object's specification, a node cannot have a *"null name"*.
+Notice the tiny semantic differences between *"nullifying a node's name and its value"*, which is there since a part of the node's specification, is that a node cannot have a *"null name"*.
 It can however have an *"empty name"*.
+A node's value can be null though.

 ## Wrapping up

 You should now have a basic understanding of all four *"CRUD operations"* for lambda objects.
 You can now dynamically create and change lambda objects as you see fit.
 However, as we started out this chapter with, no other programming languages contains any similar constructs as to what we have done in this chapter.
-Hence arguably, the largest problem you're now faced with, is creating a mental model for understanding, this very unique and highly useful idea ...
+Hence, the largest problem you're now faced with, is creating a mental model for understanding this very unique and highly useful idea.

 ### Don't panic!

-If things are unclear after having read through this chapter, just relax; Things will become clear as we proceed, and start using the constructs we've learned in this chapter.
+If things are unclear after having read through this chapter, don't panic.
+Things will become clear as we proceed, and start using the constructs we've learned in this chapter.
 As you gain a more thorough understanding of the art of *"molding lambda objects"*, you can come back to this chapter, and repeat the basics.
 As you get your hands on some real live examples, it will be much more easily grasped.

-Realise also that as you get your hands on more and more examples, and create more and more code utilising these ideas - Then your ability to visualise your code, will come more natural to you, and you will develop better visualisation skills as you proceed - Making the process of understanding Hyperlambda much easier for you.
-Hyperlambda arguably develops your mind's ability to visualise logic much better.
+Realise also that as you get your hands on more and more examples, and create more and more code utilising these ideas - Then your ability to visualise your code, will develop, and you will have better visualisation skills as you proceed - Making the process of understanding Hyperlambda much easier for you.
+Hyperlambda arguably develops your mind's ability to visualise logic, to a much larger extent than most other programming languages.

 ### Video for this chapter